Don’t Make These 5 Colonoscopy Mistakes

 Whether it’s your first colonoscopy or your 5th, here are 5 colonoscopy mistakes you don’t want to make when it comes to colonoscopy screenings:

-5 Colonoscopy Mistakes
+5 Common Colonoscopy Mistakes

-1. Not Getting Screened
+1. Not Getting Screened When You Should

-The biggest mistake you can make with a colonoscopy is not getting one when you’re supposed to.
 Everyone aged 45 and above should have a colonoscopy.
 People with risk factors may need to be screened earlier.
 This includes a family history of colon cancer, being African American, or if you’re experiencing bowel symptoms.

 After your first colonoscopy, your doctor will recommend an appropriate colonoscopy schedule based on your results and risk factors.
 For many people, that’s once every 10 years.
 If you’ve had polyps removed or have other risk factors, it may be more frequent.
-Read more about screening guidelines or schedule an appointment.

 2. Not Following The Prep Instructions